ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 6. Set the **Bucket name** to *your-bucket-name*

+7. Enable HTTP Port 80

-7. Click **Create**
+8. Click **Create**

-8. Find the instance in https://control.bluemix.net/network/cdn
+9. Find the instance in https://control.bluemix.net/network/cdn

 ### Access your content through the CDN domain